mat-automation/lab/README.md

-In this repo I collect my labs, projects, scripts and experiments which I use for learning, exploring, and gaining hands-on experience.
+In this repo I'm going to collect my labs, projects, scripts and experiments which I'll use for learning, exploring, and gaining hands-on experience.